jacopoMauro/dm552/haskell/ex_sheet5_io_monads.md

 Be aware that the section on I/O differs a lot between the PDF and the web version, especially the part on exception handling.
 The PDF is the version we are officially following.
-If you have read in the web version, a quick heads up, the `catch` function from `System.IO.Error` is deprecated, use the and `catch` functions from `Control.Exception` instead.
+The web version uses the `catch` function from `System.IO.Error` which is deprecated.
+Instead you should use the `try` and `catch` functions from `Control.Exception`.
 The examples from the web version should work if you simply change the import.

 Hello, World!
 =============